dunesage/dunesage.github.io/README.md

 I used two different machine learning approaches: a ***random forest of decision trees*** and an ***artificial neural network*** to classify the images in my data set.

 A random forest is an ensemble method that improves upon the performance of an individual decision tree.
 As my data set was labeled, this is considered supervised learning.
-Specifically, I selected a binary classification tree architecture, meaning that my decision trees returns either a 0 ('noship') or 1 ('ship').
+Specifically, I selected a binary classification tree architecture, meaning that my decision trees returns either a 0 ('no-ship') or 1 ('ship').
 I built it using scikit-learn's `RandomForestClassifier` implementation.

 I experimented with hyperparameters using `RandomizedSearchCV`, and landed on these: